connectrpc/connectrpc.com/docs/node/interceptors.md

 ## Context Values

-Context values are a type safe way to pass arbitary values from server plugins or one interceptor to the next all the way to the handler.
+Context values are a type safe way to pass arbitrary values from server plugins or one interceptor to the next all the way to the handler.
 You can use `createContextValues` function to create a new `ContextValues`.
 Each request will have its own `ContextValues` instance.
 The `ContextValues` instance is passed to the handler via the interceptors and can be used to retrieve the values.
 Server plugins can also provide a `ContextValues` instance for each request by using the `contextValues` option of [server plugins](./server-plugins.md).

 `ContextValues` has methods to set, get, and delete values.
 The keys are `ContextKey` objects: